MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 6 Configure DNS settings in Azure.md

 17. Enter the command ping TestVM2.contoso.com.

 18. Verify that the FQDN resolves to the IP address that you noted in the Private DNS zone.
-The ping itself will timeout because of the Windows Firewall that is enabled on teh VMs.
+The ping itself will timeout because of the Windows Firewall that is enabled on the VMs.